Understanding Peanut Oil

-Peanut oil is one of the healthiest oils.
-It is a vegetable oil that is naturally trans fat-free, cholesterol-free, and low in saturated fats.
-Peanut oil is high in unsaturated fats, especially monounsaturated fat, like olive oil.
-It is also a source of vitamin E, an antioxidant, and phytosterols, which benefit heart health.
-Peanut oil is also a perfect choice for healthier frying because it can be heated to a higher temperature than other oils, resulting in lower oil residue in the food.
+Both refined and unrefined peanut oil are vegetable oils that are naturally trans fat-free, cholesterol-free, and low in saturated fats.
+They are also a source of vitamin E, an antioxidant, and phytosterols, which benefit heart health and have been found to protect against breast, colon and prostate cancers.
+High oleic peanut oil is high in unsaturated fats, especially monounsaturated fat, like olive oil.
+Because it can be heated to a higher temperature than other oils, resulting in lower oil residue in food, refined peanut oil is a perfect choice for healthier frying.

-The health benefits of organic peanut oil on blood lipids and heart health were looked at in a controlled human study conducted at Penn State University, which assigned subjects to one of four diets and compared them to the average American diet (AAD):
+The health benefits of high oleic peanut oil on blood lipids and heart health were looked at in a controlled human study conducted at Penn State University, which assigned subjects to one of four diets and compared them to the average American diet (AAD):

 - Moderate fat – 1/2 fat from olive oil (OO)